wvdm1217/wernervandermerwe/blog/posts/2023-10-14-devcontainer.md

 Yet when I wanted to open my websites I realised I don't have [Node.js](https://nodejs.org/en) or any of my project dependencies installed yet.
 Taking the two minutes this would require every time I format my PC, every odd year, is tedious and sucks.
-Controlling node versions for each project sucks even more([nvm](https://github.com/nvm-sh/nvm)makes it slightly more bearable).
+Controlling node versions for each project sucks even more ([nvm](https://github.com/nvm-sh/nvm) makes it slightly more bearable).

 What if the system setup ships with the project itself?
 Further, what if this is in the form of a nicely packed Docker image?
 In comes development containers or [dev containers](https://code.visualstudio.com/docs/devcontainers/containers) for short.

-## Why change?
+## Why Change?

 For most of my personal development I make use of [WSL](https://learn.microsoft.com/en-us/windows/wsl/) on my Windows machine.
 This allows me to use an Ubuntu distribution where I can easily install all my needed dependencies in isolation from my main OS.